-- Make investigations and studies and conduct research to gather statistics or data which will aid in substantiating need for programs and promoting meaningful social change in accordance with public policy.
+- Make investigations and studies and conduct research to gather statistics or data which will aid in substantiating the need for programs and promoting meaningful social change in accordance with public policy.

-- Promote amicable relations and mutual respect between and among the racial, cultural, religious and other groups within the greater city community, and discourage discrimination practices toward or within any such groups.
+- Promote amicable relations and mutual respect between and among the racial, cultural, religious, and other groups within the greater city community, and discourage discrimination practices toward or within any such groups.

-- Promote equal opportunity, counter results of past discrimination, initiate action necessary to effectuate the public policy and concern itself with the cultural, educational, and other matters contributing to a harmonious society.
+- Promote equal opportunity, counter results of past discrimination, initiate action necessary to effectuate the public policy, and concern itself with the cultural, educational, and other matters contributing to a harmonious society.

 - Advise and consult with the City Council and other public or quasi-public bodies on matters within its scope of authority.

-- Assemble, analyze and disseminate factual data, information and materials of educational value relating to group relations.
+- Assemble, analyze and disseminate factual data, information, and materials of educational value relating to group relations.

 - Housing/Government/Community Relations